Sidney Stanley: After the tribunal

 Stanley was still required daily to report to police but reported for the last time on 1 April and an arrest warrant was issued.
 Stanley, it appears, drove to Ramsgate, where a personal friend took him by sea to a port near Boulogne in France, possibly Dunkirk.
 He was taken from there by car to Abbeville.
 On 13 April, Israel announced that it would accept Stanley's application for an immigration visa and admit him to the country on the eve of Passover as "an act of grace and mercy".
-After about a month in France, Stanley travelled to Marseilles, where he boarded the Israeli ship Atzmaut.
+After about a month in France, Stanley travelled to Marseille, where he boarded the Israeli ship Atzmaut.
 On 9 May, he arrived in Haifa aboard the Atzmaut together with about 2,000 other immigrants to Israel.
 He then held a press conference announcing that his name was now Shlomo Ben-Chaim.
 He made various claims regarding his disappearance, including that he had been kidnapped and held in France for a month, that he had escaped from Britain disguised as an admiral, and then as a military officer who became a passenger on a British destroyer.
 His lawyer, Max Seligman, said he was a "psychological case".
 Sometime later in 1949, Stanley returned to France with some thoughts of re-establishing himself in business, but moved back to Israel in 1950, where he spent the remainder of his life in obscurity, save for the wild allegations and stories that he continued to press on the newspapers.
 Stanley died in Tel Aviv in 1969.